-Drug Available Formulations Route Usual Recommended Frequency Comments Ophthalmic Antihistamines Alaway, Zaditor (ketotifen) Both: Ophthalmic solutions Ophthalmic Twice daily Instill 1 drop into affected eye(s) twice daily, every 8 to 12 hours, no more than twice per day.
+Drug Available Formulations Route Usual Recommended Frequency Comments Ophthalmic Antihistamines Alaway, Alaway Preservative- Free and Zaditor (ketotifen) Ophthalmic solution Ophthalmic Twice daily Instill 1 drop into affected eye(s) twice daily, every 8 to 12 hours, no more than twice per day.
 For children ≥ 3 years of age, refer to adult dose; safety and effectiveness in children < 3 years of age have not been established.
 Not studied in pregnancy.
 Bepreve (bepotastine) Ophthalmic solution Ophthalmic Twice daily Instill 1 drop into affected eye(s) twice daily.
 For children ≥ 2 years of age, refer to adult dose; safety and effectiveness in children < 2 years of age have not been established.
 Pregnancy: Unclassified [†] Elestat (epinastine) Ophthalmic solution Ophthalmic Twice daily Instill 1 drop in each eye twice daily.
 Treatment should be continued throughout the period of exposure (ie, until the pollen season is over or until exposure to the offending allergen is terminated), even when symptoms are absent.
 For children ≥ 2 years of age, refer to adult dose; safety and effectiveness in children < 2 years of age have not been established.
 Pregnancy Category C Lastacaft (alcaftadine) Ophthalmic solution Ophthalmic Once daily Instill 1 drop in each eye once daily.
 If more than 1 topical ophthalmic medicinal product is being used, each one should be administered at least 5 minutes apart.
-For children ≥ 2 years of age, refer to adult dose; safety and
+For children ≥ 2 years of age, refer to adult dose; safety and effectiveness in children < 2 years of age have not been established.